General Conditions governing the Sale and Delivery of Products (to consumers, including distance selling)

 These conditions apply, to the exclusion of any other conditions, to all offers, agreements and deliveries regarding products created or offered by the Label

 The following definitions are used in these General Conditions: a.
-Label The record label that sells products; b.
-Buyer the label’s counterpart c.
+Grey that sells products; b.
+Buyer Grey’s counterpart c.
 Consumer a Buyer not acting in the conduct of a profession or business; d.
-Consumer Purchase a purchase between the label and a Consumer; e.
+Consumer Purchase a purchase between Grey and a Consumer; e.
 Distant Purchase a Consumer Purchase whereby the agreement is concluded via the Internet or by telephone, fax or post.

 Offers and agreements